 The decrypt_str() function can be fully implemented with one line of code after its def.
 The test case here just reverses the earlier encryption of the The Eagle.

 Implement these functions, which take in a filename and key, and print out either the encrypted or decrypted lines of the file.
 Refer to the ALPHABET constant in here when you need to refer to the plain alphabet.
 These functions do not have tests.
 Most of the time, functions return their results.
-These two functions follow the the other main pattern, using print() to express their results.
+These two functions use the the other, less common pattern, using print() to express their results.

 The encrypt_file() and decrypt_file() functions take in the key as a string, e.g. 'Bananas'.
 Note that the helper functions like encrypt_str() do not take in a key, but instead take in a slug.
 Your code will need to solve that mismatch.